ackkracck/Odin-Odyssey/README.md

 Even before I started I wanted to see all the created projects, so i looked up other community projects and watched youtube videos such as those by @trshpuppy.

-I am so proud of what i've created and truly belive it to be the best of all competitors in this course.
+I am so proud of what i've created and truly believe it to be the best of all competitors in this course.

+#### - 27th October 2025 - Odin Project # (still...)
+So glad to announce that I've completed the basic functionality of my calculator...
+The hardest part was writing clean code, because I realised I had entered if hell

+I realise now it isn't THAT easy to program a calculator, but luckily I have a very basic calculator at my work, so I checked out how it functions and tried to simulate that.

+I had to start my code over from scratch to break all handling into their own separate functions.
+I have heard that using classes for the calculator project would be a good idea, but I'm not sure how I should do that just yet.
+I will come back to refactoring my code into an object in the future, but for now I just want to complete this project first.

+I still need to add error handling when dividing by 0, but I do genuinely like that it displays Infinity, I want to keep that to be completely honest.

+Also still need to add functionality for decimal handling and the delete button, but it's funny because my simple calculator at work doesn't handle deletes, it just clears - which I personally don't mind.

+I've merged my calculator branch for now, but will keep it open and implement the other required features before I close the branch off.

 starting now...
 - [Odin Project #4 - Calculator](./Foundations/Odin-Projects/calculator/)